joaquintides/semistable_vector/README.md

 triggered).
-* An iterator can't be used concurrently with any thread-unsafe operation on the `semistable::vector` it belongs in, even if the operation does not touch the piece of memory the iterators points to.
+* An iterator can't be used concurrently with any thread-unsafe operation on the `semistable::vector` it belongs in, even if the operation does not touch the piece of memory the iterator points to.

 These limitations could in principle be avoided by modifying the library's implementation to use _atomic_ shared pointers.